-The same rules apply if you make any foreign capital gains, eg you sell shares or a second home.
+The same rules apply if you make any foreign capital gains, for example you sell shares or a second home.

 Working out your domicile

 Your domicile’s usually the country your father considered his permanent home when you were born.
-It may have changed if you moved abroad and you don’t intend to return.
+It may have changed if you moved abroad and you do not intend to return.

 If you need help working out which country you’re domiciled in, you can: